musaab03/learning_to_code/README.md

-When I first started to learn python
+When I first started to learn the very basics of python
-##The very basics